 The kidneys play a vital role in your body, flushing out toxins and transforming waste material into the urine.
 Keeping your kidneys healthy is essential for maintaining your overall health.
 One of the best ways to keep your kidneys working their best is to drink plenty of water.
-Your diet also plays a crucial role.
+Your kidney stone diet also plays a crucial role.
 Learning the best foods for kidney health can help you avoid many problems.
 We’ll be looking at the best foods to eat for kidney health along with some foods that are especially nourishing to the kidneys such as carrots and cilantro.

 A Healthy Diet For Your Kidneys